rpodgorny/unionfs-fuse/README.md

 How to build
 ------------

+You can either use plain make or cmake (pick one).

-1. plain make
+* 1. plain make

-just issue `make` - this compiles the code with some static settings (xattrs enabled, ...) tuned for my linux system
+Just issue `make` - this compiles the code with some static settings (xattrs enabled, ...) tuned for my linux system.

-2. cmake
+* 2. cmake

 ```
 mkdir build; cd build